BREAST LIFT SURGERY

 A good option is for you and a companion to spend the night across from our Kirkland facility at the Woodmark Hotel.
-We would then see you for a check the following morning.
+We would then see you for a check up the following morning.

-There is usually quite minimal discomfort and many not require much medication use.
-Although there is inevitably some swelling and possible bruising-this tends to be fairly minor and resolves fairly quickly.
+There is usually quite minimal discomfort and many do not require much medication use.* Although there is inevitably some swelling and possible bruising-this tends to be fairly minor and resolves fairly quickly.
 Some degree of swelling does continue to resolve for a longer period of time so that there is ongoing refinement and reshaping that occurs for some months.

 We ask you to wear the specialized support garment that we provide at essentially all times for the first 2-3 weeks.
 Subsequent to this we will advise you as to the best choice of brassiere.

 There may be some strips or tape over the incision lines and we will remove this after several days.

 We will ask that initially some ointment be applied to the incision areas to assist in healing and in order to improve the long term scar appearance we will generally have you start using a special silicone sheet material to place over the incisions.